tralwdwd/windows-cat/README.md

 cat command on windows written in rust (blazingly fast)

+## Install
+Download binary from release or, if you have rust, run `cargo install windows-cat`.

 ## Build
 Clone repo and run `cargo build --release` in the directory.